 Toe Touching Stretch – Right Way to do It

-It ends up becoming more of a hamstring exercise than a low-back crusher.
+It becomes more of a hamstring exercise rather than a low-back crusher.

 - bringing in the chin

 - then rolling through the mid Back

 You also saw the speed at which Allan moved – it was slower and more controlled than the previous one, where many people jumped and moved quickly into the toe touch, increasing the risk of injury.